cass-kul/cass-kul.github.io/_exercises/performance.md

 > :bulb: **Ripes**: To help you solve and reason about the upcoming exercises, it is advised to install the Ripes RISC-V simulator from [this GitHub page](https://github.com/mortbopet/Ripes/releases/latest).
 There is support for Windows, Mac and Linux.
 On Ubuntu, make the .AppImage executable using the command `chmod +x <ripes-filename>` to run the simulator.
 >
 > Using Ripes, you can simulate four different processors: a single cycle RISC-V and three variants of a 5-stage pipeline.
-It also has a great cache simulator which can help you better understand what was learned in the caching session.
+It also has a great cache simulator which can help you better understand what was learned in the last session about caches.
 All programs presented in this session can be executed cycle per cycle using Ripes.

 ## Improving performance across all abstraction layers

 Improving runtime performance of software can be done at multiple layers across the computing stack.
-Below you see a figure of the abstraction layers we look at in the context of computing and some possible performance optimizations that can be applied.
+Below you see a figure of the abstraction layers we can consider in the context of computing, and some possible performance optimizations that can be applied at each layer.
 Starting from the top, maybe the most obvious optimizations to you at this point are optimizations of your code, i.e., optimizations of algorithms.
 While these are an important piece of the optimization puzzle, we will not look at those in the context of CASS.